arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-modbus-rtu-plc-ide/content.md

 Using the counter data from the 'Modbus RTU Server Portenta Machine Control', the 'Modbus RTU Client Portenta Machine Control' manages the programmable digital I/Os and digital outputs.
 Each Portenta Machine Control is assigned a simple task using the abovementioned elements.
 You will learn to configure the Modbus RTU role for each Portenta Machine Control device using the sections dedicated to each role.

-You may access the entire example project [here](assets/ModbusRTU_PMC_Example.zip) if you want to test it immediately.
+If you want to test it immediately, you may access the entire example project [here](assets/ModbusRTU_PMC_Example.zip).
 Every setting and component is ready to be assembled and uploaded to the corresponding Portenta Machine Control.

 The following sections will demonstrate how to set up each Portenta Machine Control according to its function in a Modbus RTU connection.